-Michigan's licensing reform efforts so far have been a good first step, but there is more to be done to make low- and middle-income occupations accessible to people who are most likely to be stymied by barriers to entry.
-Substantive economic evidence clearly points to the need for further reform.
+There is more to be done to make lower-income occupations accessible to people who are most likely to be stymied by barriers to entry.
+Economic evidence clearly points to the need for further reform.
 In the following section, we discuss the economics of occupational licensure.
-After that, we outline a path for reform in Michigan.
+After that, we outline a path for reform in North Carolina.